sitilge/propeller/README.md

 > curdle - separate or cause to separate into curds or lumps

-curdle is a simple database administration tool for simple [CRUD] operations using almost any relational database you prefer.
+curdle is a simple database administration tool for simple [CRUD] operations.

 ## Demo